Our ambition is to exercise honour, humility and hard work

 Having been in private banking and corporate finance for more than a decade, Sherman Ng brings important investment and financing expertise that enables him to create and identify viable investment opportunities in the media industry.

 Combining his passion for inspirational content with his acumen for finance, he founded Salt Media & Entertainment, a media investment firm focused on producing positive-values content.
-He is Executive Producer of Hollywood film Stano, as well as Australian films Storm Boy and The Very Excellent Mr Dundee.
+He is Executive Producer of several international projects, including upcoming Australian films Storm Boy and The Very Excellent Mr Dundee, and Hollywood film Stano.

 Sherman is a Council Member of the Southeast Asian Audio-Visual Association (SAAVA).
 He was part of the Organising Committee for the Singapore Film Market 2016, a panelist at Broadcast Asia 2016 where he spoke on the topic of Film Financing, and was a speaker at the Asean International Film Festival 2017.

 Sherman enjoys forward-looking projects that converge at the intersection of music, film, culture, media, technology and finance.
 He has the ability to relate well with visionaries, entrepreneurs, entertainers, creative professionals and techies.
 With a keen eye for identifying strategic business opportunities, he has done business in various countries including China, Hong Kong, Indonesia, Malaysia, Philippines, Austria, United Kingdom and the United States.